 -visibility: the user can describe the appliance’s state and its alternative actions

 -a good conceptual model: an organization where operations and their results are coherent.

 -feedback: the user must receive information that confirms the processing of his actions.

 The two British designers Anthony Dunne and Fiona Raby question the communication and reactions of the robot to our stimuli.
 They ask shrewd questions about use and habits towards electronic objects.
 They call other designers to mind and to think about the consequences of the production they are participating in and what oppositions they can cause.

 In 2007, their « Robots » question the kind of interaction we can have with these technological objects that we coexist with.
-These designers try to translate a behavior based on our own habits (to avoid electromagnetic waves, to be anxious facing a newcomer, to probe its someone’s honesty by looking into his eyes, to express itself with a robotic language).
+These designers try to translate a behaviour based on our own habits (to avoid electromagnetic waves, to be anxious facing a newcomer, to probe its someone’s honesty by looking into his eyes, to express itself with a robotic language).

-What if tomorrow any one could build his own robot, at home and for a specific task?
+What if tomorrow anyone could build his own robot, at home and for a specific task?
 Many tutorials exist on the internet.
 Everyone would become “doer and user” which could attenuate the distance and the misunderstanding as well make the intrusive feeling disappear.
-Of course this possibility would require an interfaced system understandable by all.
+Of course, this possibility would require an interfaced system understandable by all.